Moss (video game)

 Moss is a virtual reality adventure game developed and published by American video game development studio Polyarc.
 The game is presented from a blend of first-person and third-person perspectives, with a primary focus on solving puzzles.
 Moss was released for the PlayStation 4 in February 2018.
 In June, a PC version featuring high-resolution graphics was released.
-A PlayStation 5 version was released on February 2023.
+A PlayStation 5 version was released in February 2023 for the PlayStation VR2.

 A sequel, Moss: Book II, was announced by Polyarc during Sony's State of Play in 2021, and was released on March 31, 2022.

+The 2024 game Astro Bot would even feature a bot cameo of the main character Quill as part of the game's celebration of PlayStation's history.
+Quill can also be bought as an official avatar in VRChat.

 Plot

 While in a library, the reader finds an old book.
 As they flip through pages, the reader is transported to a fantasy land contained within the book.
 The reader meets Quill, a young mouse, and begins an adventure.
 The kingdom where Quill lives has been overthrown by Sarffog, a fire-breathing snake.
 After Quill's uncle is captured, the reader guides Quill on an adventure to defeat Sarffog and save her uncle.